 - 1 cup rolled oats

-- 1 cup milk of your choice (almond milk, skim milk, soy milk, etc)
+- 1 cup milk of your choice, (almond milk, skim milk, soy milk, oat milk, etc)

-- 2 cups berries of your choice (strawberries, raspberries, blueberries, etc)
+- 1 cup berries of your choice, (strawberries, raspberries, blueberries, or blackberries)

 - 1 tablespoon chia seeds